 Local Transport While in Banff

-Once you arrive in Banff it’s possible to do just about anything you’d like in Downtown Banff car-free.
-It is not a requirement to rent a car to get around Banff, however it does give you significant freedom.
-There are even hikes right from the center of town and even more hikes around Lake Louise.
+Once you arrive in Banff, it’s possible to do just about anything you’d like in Downtown Banff car-free.
+It is not a requirement to rent a car to get around Banff; however it does give you significant freedom.
+There are even hikes right from the center of town, like Tunnel Mountain and Sulphur Mountain, and even more hikes around Lake Louise.

 Public Transport in the Bow Valley

-For transfers with luggage, it may be best to check out the Brewster Express that connects Kananaskis, Canmore, Calgary, Lake Louise, and Jasper.
+It may be best to check out the Brewster Express that connects Kananaskis, Canmore, Calgary, Lake Louise, and Jasper for transfers with luggage.
 You can book individual legs for an easy hotel transfer between Banff and Jasper or Lake Louise.

-There are a number of tour providers that will pick you up and take you to all the hotspots in Banff.
+Several tour providers will pick you up and take you to all the hotspots in Banff.
 You can book private tours, large group tours, or unique experiences like dog-sledding or white water rafting.
 Going with a tour offers more than just transport as you gain a knowledgeable guide who can share facts, history, and share the natural wonders of the park.

 This all means you don’t need a car to visit Banff.
 Discover Banff Tours and the Pursuit are two of the biggest operators in the region, but there are a plethora of different operators so shop around for the tour that best suits you.
 You can see our recommended tours in Banff here.

 Other Options for Getting Around Banff